innovation@work Webinar Series

 Thousands of people globally have registered for the MIT Sloan Executive Education INNOVATION@WORK Webinar Series.
 During these complimentary, live events attendees hear from MIT Sloan’s renowned faculty about a variety of cutting-edge topics, including how the world’s most successful organizations stay on top; how to bridge the gap that exists between IT and business leaders; and how to manage the risks and opportunities of social media in the workplace.

-Game-Changing Talent Strategy: From Inspiration to Implementation with Douglas Ready
+Game-Changing Talent Strategy: From Inspiration to Implementation with Douglas Ready.
+Recorded on September 25, 2014.

 Ready teaches in our new Building Game-Changing Organizations: Aligning Purpose, Performance, and People course.